codepay-us/codepay-register-sdk-java/README.md

-# ECRHubClient SDK for Java
+# Codepay Register SDK for Java

 ## About this sdk
 Help Java developers quickly use Register SDK to achieve LAN cross-device service calls.
 Developers do not need to care about the complexity of the internal logic , just call a method to complete a functional operation .